Sustainability: Our Paint

 Back in 2010, we were the first in the industry to move to an entirely water based range, reworking our super-tough eggshell and gloss finishes into gentler water based formulations that don’t compromise on durability.

-Now, all of our paints are not only classed as Minimal or Low VOC (Volatile Organic Compounds), but in many cases go far beyond the requirement for inclusion in those categories.
+Now, all of our Emulsion paints are classed as Trace VOC (Volatile Organic Compounds) which is the lowest rating currently possible.
+The remaining paints in our range are classed as Minimal or Low VOC, but in many cases go far beyond the requirement for inclusion in those categories.

 As part of our commitment to transparency, we have just completed an in-depth review of our full ingredients list, working with our suppliers to get an even more accurate measure of VOC content across our range.
 Thanks to this review, we’re pleased to report that the VOC content in many finishes across our range is now even lower than original calculations.